abitdodgy/gibran/README.md

 # => 6
 ```

-Gibran normalise its input before applying any transformations.
+Gibran normalises its input before applying transformations.
 This ensures that differences in character-casing do not impact results.

 The `doctests` contain extensive usage examples.
 Please take a look there for more detailed information.